vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 we enable [HNSW index for fast approximate nearest neighbor search](https://docs.vespa.ai/documentation/approximate-nn-hnsw.html).

-The dual query and document encoder of the DPR retrieval system uses the inner dot product between the query tensor and the document tensor to represent the rank score using 768 dimensions (BERT-base).
+The dual query and document encoder of the DPR retrieval system uses the inner dot product between the query tensor and the document tensor to represent the score.
-We transform the 768 dimensional inner product space to euclidean space using an [euclidean transformation](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf)
-which adds one dimension so our representation becomes 769 dimensional where we can use the euclidean distance metric when finding the nearest neighbors for a input query tensor.
+We transform the 768 dimensional inner product space to euclidean space using an [euclidean transformation](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/XboxInnerProduct.pdf) which adds one dimension so our representation becomes 769 dimensional where we can use the euclidean distance metric when finding the nearest neighbors in embedding space.
 The DPR implementation uses the same space transformation when using [Faiss with HNSW index](https://github.com/facebookresearch/faiss).